 Any violation of SEC MC 18 shall subject the FCs and LCs to the following penalties:

 |Penalty||Lending Companies||Financing Companies|

 |Third offense||Any of the following:||Any of the following: |

+A legally operating online lending company or platform in the Philippines is registered with the SEC.
 The SEC has posted the list of online lending platforms on its website.
 LCs and FCs with revoked licenses or Certificates of Authority are also posted on the SEC website.

 According to SEC MC 10, there is a need to closely monitor and assess the operations of existing online lending platforms to promote lending and financing businesses while ensuring the protection of consumers in the Philippines.

 The SEC requires online lenders to report their operations to the SEC no later than 10 days before their launch.
 Otherwise, this is a violation of SEC MC No. 19, and there are penalties for this.

 8. Can my photo be used to embarrass me and collect my overdue loan?